SurrogateInc/surrortg-sdk/docs/source/custom_game_creation.md

 LED_PIN = 17

-# This class will mainly implement functionality that happens when LED input
+# This class mainly implements functionality that happens when the LED input
 # is pressed or released during game.
 It inherents from Switch parent class,
 # which provides basic functionality for switch type input.
 In this case most
 # important functionality provided by Switch class are on() and off() methods,
-# which are called when LED input is pressed or released.
-We can override these
+# which are called when the LED input is pressed or released.
+We can override
-# methods to add custom code that is executed on such events.
+# these methods to add custom code that is executed on such events.
 class LEDSwitch(Switch):
     def __init__(self):
         # Connect to pigpio daemon